Picard0147/Prospero-X1-mod/README.md

 - copy config from original or create config teplate for Prospero X-1 or 1.5
 - prepare start and shutdown scripts to allow simple control over ssh (ssh miner 'sh start/stop' or similar)

-So here is some possibility to disable Blackaroow default control system (uncluding webUI) by simple editing file "/startServices.sh"
+So here is some possibility to disable Blackarrow default control system (uncluding webUI) by simple editing file "/startServices.sh"
 This lines need to be deleted or rather commented:
 - /etc/init.d/php5-fpm start